vyushenko/interviews/rest_users/README.md

     - Runnable from the command line of a Unix-like system.
     - Demonstrate qualities of reliable and easy to maintain code.
 3. Test cases are expected.
 We rely heavily on tests, so good tests are important to us.
-4. You can use any programming language, though a JVM based language is preferred.
+4. You can use any programming language.
 5. You can use open source libraries to parse and output data.
-We're not crazy - you're not expected to write a JSON parser.
 6. Document how to run the program in a file named RUNME.txt
-    - Assume a Unix-like OS such as Linux, BSD, or OS X
-    - The exact commands used to build the program
-    - The exact commands used to run unit tests
-    - The exact commands used to execute the program
 7. Be prepared to discuss your solution, choices, and tradeoffs.